simplyvpthar/Employee-Tracker/README.md

 ## Submission on BCS

-You are required to submit the following:
+The following are required submitted to BCS:

-* The URL of the GitHub
+* The URL of the GitHub:   https://github.com/simplyvpthar/Employee-Tracker

 * A video demonstrating the entirety of the app's functionality:  https://drive.google.com/file/d/1ncJF1VFe-O8rXuMIDSsuaXjklfYOmLod/view